Rhode Island Surety Bonds Overview

 There are three different types of surety bonds you can get in Rhode Island, depending on the reason you need them:

-Court bonds are, in certain cases, requested by Rhode Island appellate or probate courts of individuals
+- Court bonds are, in certain cases, requested by state appellate or probate courts of individuals

 To get a business license in Rhode Island you may need to post a license bond.
 Whether or not you need to post one is determined either on a state level, or sometimes on a federal level.